Best 12-Volt Coolers: Keep Your Food and Drinks Cool in Your Car

 - Under $100: Most 12-volt coolers in this price range are thermoelectric coolers with no capability to freeze your food or set a specific temperature.
 However, there are a few products under $100 that can keep your food or drinks both cool and warm.

-- $100 - $500: This price range includes the highest-quality thermoelectric coolers and a few portable compressor refrigerators.
+- $100 to $500: This price range includes the highest-quality thermoelectric coolers and a few portable compressor refrigerators.
 The coolers in this category are also bigger compared to their less expensive counterparts.

-- $500 - $1000: You will likely find the best 12-volt compressor refrigerators in this price range.
+- $500 to $1,000: You will likely find the best 12-volt compressor refrigerators in this price range.
 This budget is suitable if you’re searching for a fridge with a lot of room that you can set a precise temperature and keep your food cold for days or even weeks.

 Before you buy a 12-volt cooler, ask yourself: how many people will be using the cooler in your car?
 If it is just you, a small unit could be satisfactory.
 However, if you want a cooler to use with your family, or you’re a trucker who is usually on the road for weeks, you will need a larger heavy-duty portable cooler.